 Figure 9-788edk (Example of a bitmap with 200 TU periodicity signalled in the ISTA Availability Window element), 9-788edl (Example of mapping of ISTA’s availability bitmap to RSTA’s TSF) and 9-788edm (Example of how an RSTA assigns an Availability Window to an ISTA) together also show an example of how an SBP responder assigns a sensing availability window from the received Availability Window element of the SBP initiator.

+Editor’s Note: Figure 9-788edk (Example of a bitmap with 200 TU periodicity signalled in the ISTA

+Availability Window element), 9-788edl (Example of mapping of ISTA’s availability bitmap to RSTA’s TSF) and 9-788edm (Example of how an RSTA assigns an Availability Window to an ISTA) are found in IEEE P802.11az/D7.0 IEEE 802.11az Standard.

 If the sensing initiator includes a TB Sensing Specific subelement in a Sensing Measurement Request frame,